 DRM, or Disaster Risk Management, aims to avoid the generation of new risks, improves resilience to the effects of extreme events and contributes to sustainable development.

 What is a disaster?

 A disaster arises when extreme natural events (such as storms, tsunamis, earthquakes, flooding or volcanic eruptions) but also technological, man-made or other hazards coincide with a vulnerable society.
 Whether an extreme event turns into a disaster depends on social, ecological, economic and political factors or processes in a society.
 In general, if individuals, households, municipalities, and countries have lower levels of coping and adaptive capacities, their vulnerability is higher.

 What is risk?

 In the context of DRM, risk is created from the interaction between an extreme event and a vulnerable population, ecosystem or infrastructure.
-If vulnerability is heightened, for example by severe poverty or other factors, or if events become more pronounced, for example as a result of climate change, the resulting risk increases.
+Risk is determined as a function of hazard, exposure, vulnerability and capacity.

 What is resilience?

 DRM is considered an essential aspect of resilience, which refers to the capacity to withstand extreme events and cope with their consequences.
 However, resilience is a popular term, which finds an application in many fields and can therefore be defined quite differently.
 In the context of DRM and from the perspective of German Development Cooperation, the definition reads: